tacobayle/pythonAviVs/README.md

 ```

 2. All the other paramaters/variables are stored in the python script aviVs.py.
+The below variable(s) called need(s) to be adjusted:
+- poolServerList
-The variable called 'PoolServerList' needs to be adjusted.
+The other varaiables don't need to be adjusted.

 ```
 # Health Monitor